 All you will need to do is to cut and paste a few lines of code into a few different places on your website.
 Once you register with Piio, it only takes a few minutes to follow the step-by-step directions to enable lazy loading on your site.

-Once you have set up lazy loading, you will immediately notice faster load times.
+Once you have set up this feature, you will immediately notice faster load times.
 Before long, you will also notice that the faster page load times will result in better quality traffic and more user engagement.

 If your site is otherwise optimized, using lazy loading will help you achieve your main objectives for your site, a better search engine ranking, attracting ideal prospects, and turning more prospects into paying customers.